unicode-org/cldr/docs/ldml/tr35-collation.md

 <!ELEMENT defaultCollation ( #PCDATA ) >
 ```

-This element of the LDML format contains one or more collation elements, distinguished by type.
-Each collation contains elements with parametric settings, or rules that specify a certain sort order, as a tailoring of the root order, or both.
+This element of the LDML format contains one or more `collation` elements, distinguished by type.
+Each `collation` contains elements with parametric settings, or rules that specify a certain sort order, as a tailoring of the root order, or both.

-Note: CLDR collation tailoring data should follow the [CLDR Collation Guidelines](http://cldr.unicode.org/index/cldr-spec/collation-guidelines).
+> :point_right: **Note**: CLDR collation tailoring data should follow the [CLDR Collation Guidelines](http://cldr.unicode.org/index/cldr-spec/collation-guidelines).

 ### 3.1 <a name="Collation_Types" href="#Collation_Types">Collation Types</a>

 Each locale may have multiple sort orders (types).
-The defaultCollation element defines the default tailoring for a locale and its sublocales.
+The `defaultCollation` element defines the default tailoring for a locale and its sublocales.
 For example:

 * root.xml: `<defaultCollation>standard</defaultCollation>`
 * zh.xml: `<defaultCollation>pinyin</defaultCollation>`